 Results in 3 easy steps.

 Integrating the VMS+ into your workflow is quick and easy.
-Set up and analysis takes minutes.
+Analysis takes minutes.
 The system simply needs the images collected in a typical 2D echo exam and is compatible with any commercially available 2D ultrasound system.
-All files generated by the VMS+ can be stored in PACS and used as a reference.
+All files generated by the VMS+ can be stored in PACS.

 Records the ultrasound images from a video output of the 2D ultrasound and tracks the ultrasound transducer’s 3D spatial coordinates and orientation via our sensor during echo scan.

 Points are placed on the images to mark the position of anatomic landmarks.
 No tracing is required.
 Takes just